 17.03 Identify child care facilities that require licensing.
 17.04 Identify the local child care licensing agency and list major indicators of licensing compliance.
 17.05 Identify local child care standards that govern child care.
 17.06 Identify state minimal standards for screening of owners, operators, staff volunteers, and others.
 17.07 Describe current child care issues and proposed legislation which governs child care.
-17.08 Describe Florida Law as to the legal requirements and protection of child care workers in reporting suspenglect.
+17.08 Describe Florida Law as to the legal requirements and protection of child care workers in reporting suspected child abuse or neglect.
 17.09 Identify state and local guidelines and procedures for reporting child abuse and neglect.
-Identify state minimal standards for screening of owners, operators, staff volunteers, and others.
-Describe current child care issues and proposed legislation which governs child care.
-Identify state and local guidelines and procedures for reporting child abuse and neglect.
 17.10 Identify the role and responsibility of child care personnel in observing and reporting suspected child abuse and neglect.
-17.11 Simulate reporting evidence of suspected child abuse and neg Simulate reporting evidence of suspected child abuse and neglect.
-18.0 18.0 Demonstrate skills in managing the financial affairs of a child care center.
+17.11 Simulate reporting evidence of suspected child abuse and neglect.
+18.0 Demo nstrate skills in managing the financial affairs of a child care center.
 The student will be able to: 18.01 Identify costs to consider in establishing a child care center.
 18.02 Identify factors to consider when determining fees for a child care center and discuss advantages and disadvantages of a base pay and a sliding scale fee charge.
 18.03 Identify operating expenses for a child care center.
 18.04 Discuss staff compensation and incremental incentives.
 18.05 Identify additional costs for maintaining a child care center.
 18.06 Discuss the purpose of a budget and develop a sample budget suitable for a child care center.
 18.07 List the expenses a child care owner might have that would reduce profits.
 18.08 Identify ways to maintain the profitability of a center.
 18.09 Discuss reasons why enrollments in a child care center may drop and discuss how this might affect profits.
 18.10 Identify ways to increase profits.
 18.11 Identify methods of advertising used by child care centers and discuss advantages and disadvantages of each.
 18.12 Develop a brochure designed to attract potential customers.
 18.13 Identify the types of financial records the owner of a child care center would have to keep.